vkuncha1/ML_YOLO_Final_Project/README.md

 Upload your kaggle.json file in order to run the .ipynb file This file needs a VOC dataset from the kaggle

+After training the trained weight will be saved in same level as code in the directory. and to predict the images search for "LOAD_MODEL" and change the value to "True" from "False"

 -----------------------------------------------------------------------
 ## Description: